 Grade points will not be received for courses passed where no credit ("NC") is received due to excessive absences.
 Students may not "yearly average" in courses in which an "NC" is received due to excessive absences.
-Any course that is repeated in extended day will receive a maximum grade of 70 and 1.0 grade point.
-Any course that is repeated in summer school will receive the grade earned.

 Students earn grade points based upon their numeric semester averages in all courses taken (including summer school, Community school, correspondence courses, virtual (on-line courses) school, and other sources outside the school district.
 Grade points from high school credits earned in intermediate school are not applied to the high school GPA.